dloa/alexandria-docs/alexandria-mac-install.md

 in terminal `cd` to `ipfs/` folder
 do `mv ipfs /usr/local/bin/ipfs`
 do ` ipfs version` and it will return it's version number if correctly installed.
-do `ipfs daemon` to to well, um, launch the IPFS daemon.
+do `ipfs daemon` to well, um, launch the IPFS daemon.
 **note:** media in Alexandria is now distributed through the IPFS DHT, so you must be running the daemon to play content.

 ####2) Download Alexandria-nightly-20150528-69e346b-OSX.zip